turboapps/docs/deploying/integration_tools/spoonreg.md

 ### SpoonReg

-SpoonReg is a tool that provides a command-line interface for deploying virtual applications and managing the virtual desktop environment.
-Users and administrators can use SpoonReg to register virtual applications for a single user or, in the case of administrators, a group of users or devices.
-SpoonReg can be used to deploy and manage virtual applications and layers built using Turbo Virtual Application Studio.
+SpoonReg is a tool that provides a command-line interface for deploying containers and managing the virtual desktop environment.
+Users and administrators can use SpoonReg to register containers for a single user or, in the case of administrators, a group of users or devices.
+SpoonReg can be used to deploy and manage containers and layers built using TurboStudio.

-After virtualizing an application with Turbo Virtual Application Studio, you can make the Start Menu icons, shortcuts, and file associations available on a user's desktop.
-SpoonReg enables you to register Turbo virtual applications in the shell, creating associations that generally are created during a standard installation process.
+After containerizing an application with TurboStudio, you can make the Start Menu icons, shortcuts, and file associations available on a user's desktop.
+SpoonReg enables you to register Turbo containers in the shell, creating associations that generally are created during a standard installation process.
 Unlike an installation, registration and un-registration are performed instantaneously.

-SpoonReg also enables you to create, reset, and remove application sandboxes: virtual environment "bubbles" where virtualized applications reside.
+SpoonReg also enables you to create, reset, and remove application sandboxes: virtual environment "bubbles" where containerized applications reside.
 Sandbox management provides control over application linking and intercommunication.

 Turbo Server users and administrators can use SpoonReg to register applications to the desktop.
 For specialized deployment scenarios, contact your Turbo representative to learn how to obtain your own version of the SpoonReg.exe utility.